Inflectra/rapise-documentation/docs/Guide/object_tree.md

 ![Filter](./img/object_tree_filter.png){width="241px"}

 - *Filter* - quick filter to narrow down range displayed in the object tree.
 Updates the tree while you type.
-If you want to cancel the filtering then simply remove everything from this input box.
+If you want to cancel the filtering then simply remove everything from this input box or press `X` icon or press ++esc++ on your keyboard.
-- Display modes switch:
-    - `id` - show object IDs in the tree.
-    - `n` - show object names in the tree.
-    - `id[n]` - show each object in format `object_id [ object_name ]` in the tree.

 ## Testing Framework Mode